donsro/Video-Clipper/README.md

 # Video Clipper
 Hi there.
-Although this *Video Clipper* is still pretty *bare bone* app I believe it meets basic assignment requirements.
-Demo can be found at [donsro.atwebpages.com/projects/krossover] (http://donsro.atwebpages.com/projects/krossover/index.html).
-My comments below **\[ D.S. ... \]**.
+Although *Video Clipper* is still pretty *bare bone* app I believe it meets basic test assignment requirements.
+Please note that this app was only tested in *Chrome* and *Firefox*.
+I hope it should also work well in *Safari*. *IE* has issues with HTML5 video fragments.
+My other comments can be found below in **\[ D.S. ... \]**.
+Demo page: [donsro.atwebpages.com/projects/krossover] (http://donsro.atwebpages.com/projects/krossover/index.html).
 Thank you.

 ### Assignment
 Create an application that allows a user to slice up a video sample video: http://grochtdreis.de/fuer-jsfiddle/video/sintel_trailer-480.mp4 into clips.
 As part of this application, use at least one of the following frameworks to facilitate development however you may also use any other tools to help complete the project:

 - [x] AngularJS **\[ D.S.
 AngularJS version 1.4.9. \]**